wilsonmar/wilsonmar.github.io/_posts/2016-04-01-java-devops-workflow.md

    javac HelloWorld.java
    ```

-   NOTE: Case is sensitive, so you'll have to press Shift key for those upper case letters.
+   NOTE: Case is sensitive here, so you'll have to press Shift key for those upper case letters.

    NOTE: Compilation means taking the source code in the file HelloWorld.java
    and creating a file named "HelloWorld.class" containing Java ByteCode (classes, thus the name).